iLert/terraform-provider-ilert/website/docs/r/alert_action.html.markdown

 - `team_id` - (Required) The id of the team.
 - `team_name` - (Optional) The name of the team.
 - `type` - (Required) The type of the bot setup.
 Allowed values are `chat` or `meeting`.

+#### Microsoft teams webhook Arguments

+> See [the Microsoft teams bot integration documentation](https://docs.ilert.com/chatops/microsoft-teams/chat/workflows) for more details.

+- `url` - (Required) The workflow URL for the channel.

 #### Alert Filter Arguments